tomtouma/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+(From LI: Hi!
+My work involves research and development on autonomous quadrupeds, drones, and space robots.
+I have proven experience in robotic hardware design, microcontroller system firmware, and robotic software implementation.
+I have professional experience from JPL, NASA and Caltech.
+My current focus is on creating resilient and autonomous robotic systems for exploration of complex environments on Earth and other celestial bodies.)

 John Example is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.